emotion-analysis-project/SemEval2025-Task11/README.md

 # Evaluation

 The performance of the submitted systems will be evaluated based on the following metrics:

-## Track A: Multilabel Emotion Detection:
-F--score based on the predicted labels and the gold ones will be used as the evaluation metric.
+- <b> Track A: Multilabel Emotion Detection</b> F-score based on the predicted labels and the gold ones will be used as the evaluation metric.

-## Track B: Emotion Intensity
+- <b> Track B: Emotion Intensity</b>
   Pearson correlation between the predicted labels and the gold ones will be used as the evaluation metric.

-## Track C: Crosslingual Emotion Detection
+- <b>Track C: Crosslingual Emotion Detection</b>
-F--score based on the predicted labels and the gold ones will be used as the evaluation metric.
+  F-score based on the predicted labels and the gold ones will be used as the evaluation metric.

-### Note
-Participants will be provided with an evaluation script and a starter kit that includes a simple baseline.
+- Participants will be provided with an evaluation script and a starter kit that includes a simple baseline.